OpenBB-finance/OpenBB/website/content/terminal/usage/intros/stocks/screener.md

 ### View

-See the specified paramaters for a custom preset with the `view` function.
+See the specified parameters for a custom preset with the `view` function.

 ```console
 view -p bull_runs_over_10pct